revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-- A file name that begins with a. (dot) is called a hidden file.
-Whenever we try to list the files, it will list all the files except hidden files.
+- A file name that begins with a.(dot) is called a hidden file.Whenever we try to list the files, it will list all the files except hidden files.

-- To list the hidden file, we need to use –the option of ls. i.e. `$ ls –a`
+- To list the hidden file, we need to use –the option of ls.i.e.`$ ls –a`

 </blockquote>